 Real kindness drops any agenda.
-And cultivating agenda-free kindness makes our actions really meaningful.
+And cultivating agenda-free kindness makes our daily actions really meaningful.
 In this audio excerpt, Phakchok Rinpoche requests that we refocus our efforts on just being kind.
 He introduces a new way for us to think about kindness.

 Real Kindness without an Agenda: Not Ego-based Kindness